pgattu/TeslaIntegration/README.md

 - **EMAIL_FROM** (optional): The From address shown on the email notifications.
 If this is left blank, the default From address of your computer will be used.
 Syntax is `Name <me@email.com>`

-- **NOTIFY_ME_CODE** (optional): To receive notifications on your Alexa devices, enter the Notify Me Access Code.
+- **NOTIFY_ME_CODE** (optional): To receive notifications on your Alexa devices, enter the Notify My Echo Access Code.
 If this is left blank, then Alexa notification will not be sent.
-For instructions on how to use Notify Me to receive notifications on your Alexa, see https://github.com/pgattu/TeslaIntegration/wiki/Receive-notifications-on-Alexa-using-Notify-Me.
+For instructions on how to use Notify My Echo to receive notifications on your Alexa, see https://github.com/pgattu/TeslaIntegration/wiki/Alexa-Notification-using-Notify-My-Echo.

-- **TESLA_USER**: Login email for your tesla.com account
+- **TESLA_USER** (required): Login email for your tesla.com account

-- **TESLA_PSWD**: Password for your tesla.com account.
+- **TESLA_PSWD** (required): Password for your tesla.com account.
 Password is saved on your computer within your network.
 Communications between your computer and tesla.com are secured by HTTPS.

-- **SCRIPT_DIR**: Full path to the location of the TelsaIntegration folder.
+- **SCRIPT_DIR** (required): Full path to the location of the TelsaIntegration folder.
 For example:

 ```
 SCRIPT_DIR="/home/pi/TeslaIntegration"